LiaScript/docs/README.md

 }
 </script>

-### More Examples
+#### More

 We provide a list of templates with more examples that can be used to start developing your own courses.
 See:

 https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/templates/master/README.md